-‘It’s okay to talk about this,’ teachers tackle tough conversations about U.S. capitol riots
+‘It’s okay to talk about this,’ teachers tackle tough conversations about U.S. Capitol riots

 “They are very informed.
 I don’t know if it’s the access they have right in their pocket with their cell phone or what it is,” said Hughes.
 “They are having very deep discussions.”

 The students were able to turn off their webcams and type out their opinions and thoughts for their peers to see.
-Mrs. Hughes even tied what happened at the capitol to well-known moments in American history.
+Mrs. Hughes even tied what happened at the U.S. Capitol to well-known moments in American history.

 Respect.
 That’s exactly what Hughes was hoping her students would take away from the conversation.